-The Simonds family appears proud of its connection with the FitzGeralds and the Earls of Kildare, borne out by the repeated use of the FitzGerald name, right down to the current generation.
+The Simonds family is proud of its connection with the FitzGeralds, the Earls of Kildare, borne out by the repeated use of the FitzGerald name, right down to the current generation.

 The FitzGerald Family Connection